 Puglia is a Winner in Winter

-Forget about the crystal-clear waters and scorching sun of summer, Puglia is said to be best explored in winter.
+Forget about the crystal-clear waters and scorching summer sun, Puglia is said to be best explored in winter.
 The streets are empty of tourists, prices are lower and the food is to die for.
-The colder weather also provides you with a chance to explore the area’s inland charms.
-Book one of our holiday villas in Puglia to see why the region is a winner in winter.
+The colder weather also provides you with an excuse to explore the area’s inland charms.

 The off-season runs all the way up to April so you can journey there in winter or early spring and enjoy a relaxing holiday without any of the hustle and bustle of the summer months.
-But don’t worry; you will still be astounded by the beauty of the place and friendliness of the locals.
+Don’t worry, you will still be astounded by the beauty of the place and friendliness of the locals.
 Still need a little more convincing?
 Have a look below at why Puglia is great for visiting in the off-season.

 Puglia’s star attraction is the food, and in winter the food is said to be better.
-Famous for its seafood due to the long stretch of coastline, it is during winter that the fish is fresher.
-Pasta is also a firm favourite with the locals, and it is the heel of Italy where the pasta dishes are the best, stuffed full of tomatoes, courgette, olive oil and beans, the rich flavours are make for a remarkable eating experience.
+Famous for its seafood due to the long stretch of coastline, it is during winter that the fish are fresher.
+Pasta is also a firm favourite with the locals, and it is the heel of Italy where the pasta dishes are the best, stuffed full of tomatoes, courgette, olive oil and beans.
+All these rich flavours make for a remarkable eating experience.
 Traditional dishes can be found at every eatery and much of the food produced in Puglia is prized all over the country.
-Try bread from Altamura which is baked in wooden ovens to a recipe that has not changed since the Middle Ages.
+Try bread from Altamura which is baked in wooden ovens to a recipe that has not changed since the Middle Ages!

 Another architectural highlight you are sure to see is Puglia’s trulli.
 These small beehive-live stone dwellings make the landscape look like it has been scattered with upturned ice-cream cones.
 The town of Alberobello has 1,400 trulli in its maze of narrow streets.
 The ancient settlement is so well preserved it has been given UNESCO World Heritage status.